syamilmj/para/README.md

 ### Why use Para?

-When building API endpoints that deal with a lot of parameters, it is sometimes not enough to just rely on Ecto schema for parsing and validation.
+When building API endpoints that deal with a lot of parameters, it is sometimes not enough to just rely on database schema for parsing and validation.
 A lot of times the HTTP parameters do not always represent the final form of the data that gets sent to the database.

 ![Pipeline](https://user-images.githubusercontent.com/845515/131730786-61c360bd-43ca-4dbc-a0ce-b3a283eeb3cb.png)